GLOBAL MARKETS-Gold rallies on U.S.-China row, Apple news slams stocks

 GRAPHIC-Global assets in 2020http://tmsnrt.rs/2jvdmXl

-(Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York; editing by Diane Craft and Nick Zieminski)
+(Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York; editing by Diane Craft, Nick Zieminski and Tom Brown)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))